ionic-team/ionic-docs/src/pages/faq/cors.md

 The correct and easiest solution is to enable CORS by returning the <a href="#server-headers-response-">right response headers</a> from the web server or backend and responding to preflight requests, as it allows to keep using `XMLHttpRequest`, `fetch`, or abstractions like `HttpClient` in Angular.

 Ionic apps may be run from different origins, but only one origin can be specified in the `Access-Control-Allow-Origin` header.
-Therefore we recommend to check the value of the `Origin` header from the request and reflect it in the `Access-Control-Allow-Origin` header of the response.
+Therefore we recommend checking the value of the `Origin` header from the request and reflecting it in the `Access-Control-Allow-Origin` header in the response.

 Please note that all of the `Access-Control-Allow-*` headers have to be sent from the server, and don't belong in your app code.